I. V. Sasi: Filmmaking

 Known for technical brilliance and stylish making, I.V.
 Sasi is considered as the director who introduced larger canvases and vibrant narrative terrains in Malayalam cinema that were populated by the rustic and the ordinary and not by ideal and romantic.
 Most of his works were blended with artistic elements and commercial values.
 His stories were said to have charged with sensuality and a visual feel.
-Some of these were mostly set in a atmosphere with strong female presences.
-The characters in his films came from all kinds of backgrounds and some of these represented the emerging demands and desires of Kerala’s civil society.
+Some of these were mostly set in an atmosphere with strong female presences.
+The characters in his films came from all kinds of backgrounds and some of these represented the emerging demands and desires of Kerala's civil society.